-The Kentucky Employees Health Plan utilizes Express Scripts 2006 National Preferred Formulary.
-As this formulary is subject to change through the year, you may request a copy by calling 877-597-7474 or by visiting Express Scripts web site at www.express-scripts.com.
+The Kentucky Employees Health Plan utilizes Express Scripts 2007 National Preferred Formulary.
+You may request a copy by calling 877-597-7474 or by visiting Express Scripts web site at www.express-scripts.com.

-Beginning April 1, 2006, the Kentucky Employees Health Plan will provide a benefit for certain over-thecounter (OTC) nicotine replacement therapies.
-This program will require active participation in an approved tobacco cessation program.
-Participants in this program will receive a benefit for these therapies at an appropriate coinsurance.
+The Kentucky Employees Health Plan provides a benefit for certain over-the-counter (OTC) nicotine replacement therapies.
+This program requires active participation in an approved tobacco cessation program.
+Participants in this program will receive a benefit for these therapies at an appropriate co-pay.